 Sound confusing?
 That’s understandable.
 It certainly can be confusing to make sense of all of the different types of insulins and what is best for you to take.
 Your healthcare provider or a diabetes educator should go over the various options with you and discuss what is best for you.
 Keep in mind that your health insurance may have a say in what you take, too — they usually cover certain types of insulin, so always check with your health plan as to what they will pay for.

 Is there an insulin “pill”?

-Some people are scared of taking insulin because it has to be injected or infused.
-Injections and infusions mean needles, and if you have a fear of them, it’s understandable that you’re not going to be too keen on insulin injections.
-(There is an inhalable insulin available, but that’s an ultra-rapid-acting insulin; a longer-acting insulin is usually needed, and that must be taken by injection.)
+Some people are scared of taking insulin because it has to be injected or infused (i.e., via a pump).
+Injections and pump infusion sets mean needles, and if you have a fear of them, it’s understandable that you’re not going to be too keen on insulin injections.
+(There is an inhalable insulin available, but that’s an ultra-rapid-acting insulin; a longer-acting insulin is also usually needed, and that must be taken by injection.)

-You might be wondering why scientists haven’t come up with an insulin pill.
+Why isn’t there an insulin pill?
 It would be so easy to swallow insulin in a pill or capsule form, wouldn’t it?
 Unfortunately, at this time, no oral form is available.
-But it’s not for lack of trying: Researchers have been working on this for at least 80 years.
-The problem is that insulin, as mentioned, is a hormone, and most hormones are types of proteins.
+But it’s not for lack of trying: Researchers have been working on this for more than 80 years.
+The problem is that insulin is a hormone, and most hormones are types of proteins.
 The digestive tract breaks down proteins, and insulin is no exception.
 Insulin in a pill form wouldn’t make it through the digestive tract to do its job of regulating blood sugars.
-In addition, insulin would have a tough time passing through the lining of the intestines into the bloodstream.
-But let’s not give up hope: Various drug companies are busy plugging away at this issue in hopes of coming up with an oral insulin that would do away with injections.
+In addition, it would have a tough time passing through the lining of the intestines into the bloodstream.